ksloan/blt/README.md

 <img src="https://ksloan.github.io/blt/custom.png" width="400">

-You don't need to install _anything_ to use the .blt file format.
+It is possible to use the .blt file format without installing anything.
+Although...

-The VS Code extension provides syntax highlighting to make reading, writing, and skimming your files easier.
+This VS Code extension provides syntax highlighting to make reading, writing, and skimming your files easier.
 The syntax highlighting works with a few [default themes](#default-themes), but can be [easily customized](#customize-recommended).

 There are no rules to using .blt, but if you're interested, I've included [how I use it at work](#Recommended-Usage-for-Work).